 Subscription activated.
 An eligible child is assigned from an NGO partner, in the family's home region where possible.

 Same monthly app-guided check-ins.
-Same licensed Indian pediatricians.
+Same licensed pediatricians.
 Same continuous monitoring.
 Same referral network.
 Not a diluted version.
 The same version.

 Wellchecks delivered, flags identified, referrals made, conditions caught.
 Aggregated, anonymised, audited, and published annually.
 No marketing claims that are not backed by the data.